Himani13Bhardwaj/react-task/README.md

   * [Create React App](https://github.com/facebook/create-react-app), [Jest](https://github.com/facebook/jest).

 ## Note
 Don't fork this repository.
-Create you own repository and send us a link to it.
+Create your own repository and send us a link to it.
 You may describe some of the assumptions you had in the README file of your repository.

 **Have fun!**